Giuseppe Garibaldi: Final struggle with Austria

 Garibaldi took up arms again in 1866, this time with the full support of the Italian government.
-The Austro-Prussian War had broken out, and Italy had allied with Prussia against the Austrian Empire in the hope of taking Venetia from Austrian rule (Third Italian War of Independence).
+The Austro-Prussian War had broken out, and Italy had allied with Prussia against the Austrian Empire in the hope of taking Venetia from Austrian rule in the Third Italian War of Independence.
 Garibaldi gathered again his Hunters of the Alps, now some 40,000 strong, and led them into the Trentino.
 He defeated the Austrians at Bezzecca, and made for Trento.

 The Italian regular forces were defeated at Lissa on the sea, and made little progress on land after the disaster of Custoza.
 The sides signed an armistice by which Austria ceded Venetia to Italy, but this result was largely due to Prussia's successes on the northern front.
 Garibaldi's advance through Trentino was for nought, and he was ordered to stop his advance to Trento.
 Garibaldi answered with a short telegram from the main square of Bezzecca with the famous motto: Obbedisco! ("I obey!").

 After the war, Garibaldi led a political party that agitated for the capture of Rome, the peninsula's ancient capital.
 In 1867, he again marched on the city, but the Papal army, supported by a French auxiliary force, proved a match for his badly armed volunteers.
 He was shot in the leg in the Battle of Mentana, and had to withdraw from the Papal territory.
 The Italian government again imprisoned him for some time, after which he returned to Caprera.

 In the same year, Garibaldi sought international support for altogether eliminating the papacy.
 At the 1867 congress for the League of Peace and Freedom in Geneva he proposed: "The papacy, being the most harmful of all secret societies, ought to be abolished."

 Franco-Prussian War

-When the Franco-Prussian War broke out in July 1870, Italian public opinion heavily favored the Prussians, and many Italians attempted to sign up as volunteers at the Prussian embassy in Florence.
+When the Franco-Prussian War broke out in July 1870, Italian public opinion heavily favoured the Prussians, and many Italians attempted to sign up as volunteers at the Prussian embassy in Florence.
 After the French garrison was recalled from Rome, the Italian Army captured the Papal States without Garibaldi's assistance.
-Following the wartime collapse of the Second French Empire after the Battle of Sedan, Garibaldi, undaunted by the recent hostility shown to him by the men of Napoleon III, switched his support to the newly declared French Third Republic.
+Following the wartime collapse of the Second French Empire after the Battle of Sedan, Garibaldi, undaunted by the recent hostility shown to him by the men of Napoleon III, switched his support to the newly declared Government of National Defense of France.
 On 7 September 1870, within three days of the revolution in Paris that ended the Empire, he wrote to the Movimento of Genoa, "Yesterday I said to you: war to the death to Bonaparte.
 Today I say to you: rescue the French Republic by every means."

 Subsequently, Garibaldi went to France and assumed command of the Army of the Vosges, an army of volunteers.
-French socialist Louis Blanc referred to Garibaldi as a "soldier of revolutionary cosmopolitanism" based on his support for liberation movements through the world.
-After the war he was elected to the French National Assembly, where he briefly served as member of Parliament for Alpes-Maritimes before returning to Caprera.
+French socialist Louis Blanc referred to Garibaldi as a "soldier of revolutionary cosmopolitanism" based on his support for liberation movements throughout the world.
+After the war he was elected to the French National Assembly, where he briefly served as a member of Parliament for Alpes-Maritimes before returning to Caprera.